Nagasaki45/MPC-reading-notes/week2/notes.md

 Independent variable: the ability to identify the melody as same or different.

+### Results

+- Tonal melodies with different intervals but same contour and key (2) are difficult to discriminate.
+- Atonal melodies with different intervals but same contour (3) are easy to discriminate.

 ## Are scale degree qualia a consequence of statistical learning?
 (Huron, 2006)

 ### Experiment